archivesspace/archivesspace/README.md

 # Reporting an Issue

 All users are welcome to submit bug reports and requests for new features for consideration by our member community.
-Instructions are available on our wiki.
+Instructions are available on our wiki:

 * [How to Report a Bug](https://archivesspace.atlassian.net/wiki/spaces/ADC/pages/19202056/How+to+Report+a+Bug)
 * [How to Request a New Feature](https://archivesspace.atlassian.net/wiki/spaces/ADC/pages/19202060/How+to+Request+a+New+Feature)